 - leaning against a desk at the waist, feet a bit forward, arms crossed on chest

-- when posing sitting, the subject should not sit square with the camera
+- when sitting, the subject should not sit square with the camera

 Now this is not by any means an exhaustive tutorial on male posing.
 But, by understanding why we do what we do we no longer have to rely on our memory and recall “male pose 34”.

-We can be more flexible, better prepared for unforeseen circumstances and we can adjust on the fly.
-In the end, what we want is for our client to look his best.
+You can be more flexible, better prepared for unforeseen circumstances and you can adjust on the fly.
+In the end, what we all want is for the client to look his best.